conjfrnk/conjfrnk.github.io/_posts/2024-04-12-my-website.md

 I used [this resource][contrast-guide] to inform my color formatting decisions

 ## Source files
-I have backed up all of the source files for the website itself to [a self-hosted git repository][git-repo]
+I have backed up all of the source files for the website itself to [this repository][git-repo]

 ### Compression
 I have chosen to compress many files using `gzip`, automated by the script `compress.sh`: